High School Students

 - Get experience.
 Volunteer in your community, look for job and job shadowing opportunities in the areas that are of interest to you.
 Build your network!

 - AP or dual enrollment classes can give high school students a taste of college-level learning prior to starting at Michigan State.
 Students can check the KIN Degree Planning Grid and the MSU Transfer Equivalency website to be sure that transferred credit will apply to specific course requirements.
 Feel free to contact an academic advisor if you have any questions or need clarification.

 - Research Kinesiology careers.

 - Visit with a Kinesiology/Athletic Training advisor on a department visit day!

 Students interested in transferring from another institution to Michigan State University as Kinesiology or Athletic Training majors should start by contacting MSU Admissions to complete the online application.
-The Office of Admissions reviews all transfer student applications and processes admissions to MSU Colleges and majors.
+The Office of Admissions reviews all transfer student applications and processes admission to MSU Colleges and majors.